d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

       lr_decay)
 ```

-## Classify the Testing Set and Submit Results on Kaggle
+## Classifying the Testing Set and Submitting Results on Kaggle

 After obtaining a satisfactory model design and hyper-parameters, we use all training datasets (including validation sets) to retrain the model and classify the testing set.